French DepartmentIn the department of French and Italian.

-Achievement Test: Students seeking entrance credit in French and wishing to pursue French at Colby must either have taken the College Board SAT Subject test in French or taken the placement test during orientation.
+Achievement Test: Students seeking entrance credit in French and wishing to pursue French at Colby must have taken either the College Board SAT Subject test in French or the French Department’s online placement test.

-Professors Arthur Greenspan, Bénédicte Mauguière, and Adrianna Paliyenko; Associate Professor Valérie Dionne; Assistant Professors Audrey Brunetaux, Aurore Mroz, and Mouhamédoul Niang; Language Assistant Clara Garnier-Amouroux
+Professors Arthur Greenspan, Bénédicte Mauguière, and Adrianna Paliyenko; Associate Professors Audrey Brunetaux, Valérie Dionne; Assistant Professors Aurore Mroz, and Mouhamédoul Niang; Language Assistant Odyssée Bouvyer

 Requirements for the Major in French Studies

 Students must successfully complete a minimum of 10 courses in French, beginning with either 128 or 131 (not both), including French 231, 493, and two courses selected from 223, 232, 233, 236, 237, 238, 243, and 252.
 Students who begin their French studies in the 125-126-127 sequence are required to take a minimum of nine courses.